soumyazyx/curioswipe/docs/project_overview.md

 # 🧱 CurioSwipe – Project Overview

+> **Note:** This project is being used as a learning pad by a beginner (absolute zero experience) in Android app development.
+All steps, explanations, and troubleshooting are written with that context in mind.
+>
+> **Development Context:**
+> - Code is developed and executed on a remote Linux (Oracle OCI) VM, accessed via SSH from a Windows laptop running VS Code.
+> - The user may want to run the app on a local Android device or emulator on their Windows machine, not on the remote Linux box.
+>
+> Please provide detailed, step-by-step guidance for every next action, considering this setup.

 CurioSwipe is a mobile application that delivers swipeable, curiosity-driven topics (randomized or interest-based), optionally with text-to-speech audio playback.
 Designed to be used while commuting — even with Android Auto — it's a "snackable curiosity companion" built for modern users.

 ---